sframe-wg/sframe/draft-ietf-sframe-enc.md

 In general, an application using SFrame is responsible for configuring SFrame.
 The application must first define when SFrame is applied at all.
 When SFrame is applied, the application must define which cipher suite is to be used.
-If new versions of SFrame are defined in the future, it will be up to the application to determine which version should be used.
+If new versions of SFrame are defined in the future, it will be the application's responsibility to determine which version should be used.

 This division of responsibilities is similar to the way other media parameters